New! Introducing the Black Tyre Wedding Ring

 We have been asked whether black rings represent bereavement or mourning.
 We have also heard of individuals swapping their regular wedding ring for a black wedding ring after divorce.
 As a dress and accessory colour, the association of the colour black is often associated with death or loss.
 A person’s reasons for wearing this colour really are individual.
 You cannot or should not generalise.
 By way of argument, take the classic Channel little black cocktail dress.
 Few would suggest this a suitable garment for a funeral, despite its colour.
 In spite of such suggestions, the trend of wearing a black wedding ring grows and its demand continues to rise.

-The answer is yes.
-Black Zirconium can be engraved.
+We regularly engrave Black wedding rings.
+We engrave Black Zirconium.
 Laser engraving on black zirconium produces a white engraving.
 However, it should be noted that it is very difficult to engrave on Tungsten Carbide with the same results as Zirconium.
 Wording, dates, roman numerals and fingerprints can be added to Black Zirconium wedding rings.
-In addition, patterns can easily be added in a variety of styles and combinations.
+For a unique effect, try adding patterns to the wedding ring.

 Can you get two-tone black and white wedding rings?

 Our best example of a ‘black and white’ wedding ring is the Magpie design.
 Aptly named, Magpie is really black and silver.
-The effect is created entirely out of Zirconium.
-The silver areas are polished after the Zirconium is blackened through heating and oxidation.
+Zirconium provides the perfect metal to achieve both colours.
+We polish silver areas to contrast with the blackened Zirconium—achieved through heating and oxidation.

 The aptly named Magpie black wedding ring features light and dark colouration.

 Just like most other wedding ring metals, Black Zirconium can be re-finished.
-Once re-polished and satin finished, the metal can be re-oxidised and blackened to restore to an as-new condition.
+Once re-polished and satin-finished, the re-oxidised Zirconium blackens to restore it to an as-new condition.
+Part of our work involves the restoration of Black wedding rings.

 Discover your perfect black ring